rasa-helm-charts

 # Install Strimzi operator in strimzi-system namespace

-$ helm install strimzi-operator strimzi/strimzi-kafka-operator \
+$ helm install strimzi-operator oci://quay.io/strimzi-helm/strimzi-kafka-operator \

 --namespace strimzi-system \